Create an Implicit Stochastic Lattice

 • Sharp: The lattice abruptly joins the surrounding outer body.

 • Fillet: The lattice blends into the outer body using a fillet.
-If you selected this option, define the fillet Radius.
+If you select this option, define the fillet Radius.

 • Chamfer: The lattice blends into the outer body using a chamfer.
-If you selected this option, define the chamfer Distance.
+If you select this option, define the chamfer Distance.

 For Fillet, the distance is the radius of the fillet and, for Chamfer, the distance is the setback of the chamfer.
-The distance can be entered directly, controlled with a variable, or controlled in each position in space using a field (field-driven design).
+You can directly enter the distance, controlled with a variable, or controlled in each position in space using a field (field-driven design).